WHEN am I required to pay my fees?

 Through the generosity of many companies and individuals, St. Lawrence College has a number of annual awards available to students and graduates.
 Students demonstrating a proficiency or potential in a variety of disciplines can win these awards.
 The awards are presented during the final fall awards banquet and at convocation.
 Candidates are selected by faculty as well as student nomination and the winners are chosen by the campus awards committee.

 There are a number of other bursaries available to qualifying students from numerous agencies and organizations.
 Students who meet the criteria for these awards are invited to apply.
-For more information regarding Scholarships and Bursaries click here.
-Complete listings of awards are available here.
+For more information regarding Scholarships and Bursaries click here

 How do I apply for OSAP?